Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 One page summary of the main functions of the product (9.5.4), briefly characterising the minimum viable product.

+One page summary of the main functions of the product (9.5.4), briefly characterising the minimum viable product.

+To meet the requirements of the minimum viable product the project will;
+-Be able to take a rocket designed in OpenRocket
+-Take a given latitude and longitude point
+-Run mutliple simulations with the given rocket and co-ordinates and produce possible landing points

 #### 1.3.3 User characteristics

 One page identifying the main classes of users and their characteristics (9.5.5)